 Top 5 things to do in Patagonia

 No Patagonia travel guide is complete without mentioning some of the infamous big-ticket items that are available in the region.
 This is but a sprinkling of places to visit and things to do in Patagonia.
+Alternatively, check out a full northern Patagonia itinerary that hits all the highlights.

 1. Hiking in Patagonia (Chile & Argentina)